mattermost/docs/source/guides/branding.rst

   Mattermost Enterprise Edition is a secure, configurable, highly scalable enterprise messaging for private clouds offering corporate directory integration, advanced access control, performance monitoring, multi-factor authentication, compliance and auditing support, and sophisticated configurations for horizontal scaling and high availability deployments.

-  Mattermost Enterprise Edition is free to use in "team mode" and is functionaly equivalent to the open source Mattermost Team Edition, with the added benefit of being able to enable advanced enterprise features with purchase of an annual subscription.
+  Mattermost Enterprise Edition is free to use in "team mode" and is functionally equivalent to the open source Mattermost Team Edition, with the added benefit of being able to enable advanced enterprise features with purchase of an annual subscription.

 -------------------------------
 Mattermost Trademark Policy